kpei/demoparser/README.rst

 ``csgo-demoparser`` is a library for parsing CS:GO demo files.
 This is a forked verison of Ryan Moe's original demoparser, it has a few additional events that the user can subscribe to as well as some additional player properties.
 This is being maintained as a library for automated demo parsing and analysis.

-As the file is processed events are emitted for which callbacks can be registered.

 Quick start
 -----------